Radar3759/Radar3759/README.md

 - 👋 Hi, I’m @Radar3759, a Full Stack bootcamp grad.
 - 👀 I’m interested in Junior Developer employment
 - 🌱 I’m currently in a Python Backend bootcamp
-- 💞️ I’m looking to collaborate on anything as long as you understand my skill level.
+- 💞️ I’m looking to learn more about how Docker works
 - 📫 How to reach me ...https://www.linkedin.com/in/c-lacefield-0889031b1/

 <!---